 Elaine Lipton is the Festival’s Executive Director.
 She brings a background in education and non-profit management as well as enthusiasm for chamber music and educational outreach to the Festival.
 Clarinetist Jon Manasse, and pianist Jon Nakamatsu are the current Artistic Directors.
 Jon and Jon succeeded Nicholas Kitchen, first violinist for the Borromeo String Quartet in this capacity.
 Founder Samuel Sanders served in this capacity for fourteen years, when he passed the baton to another great pianist, Brian Zeger, whose artistic vision shaped the Festival from 1993 to 2000.

 The Festival’s Composer-in-Residence program, established in 1983, has featured such composers as John Corigliano, Earl Kim, Tison Street, William Bolcom, Bruce Adolphe, Ned Rorem, Steven Mackey, Osvaldo Golijov, Lowell Liebermann and others.
-The festival also features composers with Cape Cod connections, such as Amelia Rogers, Ezra Laderman, Ronald Perera, and Arthur Berger.
+The festival also features composers with Cape Cod connections, such as Ronald Perera, Arthur Berger, Elena Ruehr, and Jonathan Bailey Holland.

 In addition to appearances by established artists, the Cape Cod Chamber Music Festival has made a special commitment to presenting young emerging artists early in their careers, including Yo-Yo Ma, Emmanuel Ax, Joshua Bell, Dawn Upshaw, Peter Serkin, Paul Neubauer, and the Lark, Colorado, Borromeo, Parker and Jupiter Quartets, among others.